 5. Balloting outcome

-About 3 weeks after the application window closes, you’ll receive the balloting outcome.
+About three weeks after the application window closes, you’ll receive the balloting outcome.
 This results are computer-generated and completely selected at random, so however early or late you apply during the one-week window will not affect your chances.

 6. Selecting a unit

-In order of queue number, applicants will be called down to meet a HDB officer at Toa Payoh HDB Hub 1-2 weeks after the release of balloting results.
+In order of queue number, applicants will be called down to meet a HDB officer at Toa Payoh HDB Hub one-two weeks after the release of balloting results.
 This HDB officer will guide you throughout the rest of your BTO journey.